-The NRD also reviews and updates Emergency Action Plans as required for high hazard dams.
+Emergency Action Plans are required for all High Hazard Dams.
+The NRD also reviews and updates Emergency Action Plans as required for the ten high hazard dams within the district.
 The NRD regularly hosts dam and levee failure tabletop exercises with key stakeholders.
-EAPs for Oak Meadow and Upper Salt Creek have been completed and approved.
-Other EAPs are planned to be updated in winter 2025; however, available staff capacity is a limiting factor for overseeing plan updates.
+EAPs are planned to be updated throughout 2025.